microsoft/VS-Macros/README.md

 ![Convert private variables to public fields](Demos/MacrosDemo.gif)

 ## Getting Started
+Recommended Installation method: Use the `Tools > Extensions and Updates` window in Visual Studio, searching Online for `Macros for Visual Studio`.

 After installing the extension, the Macro menu will appear under `Tools > Macros`.
 Under this menu, you'll find commands to record and playback a macro.